valnub/Framework7-Plugin-Welcomescreen/README.md

 ## Just a quick plugin for Framework 7

-This will display a fullscreen swipeable modal window to guide the user through a welcome screen.
+This will display a fullscreen swipeable modal window to guide the user through a welcome screen (as requested here http://www.idangero.us/framework7/forum/#!/framework7/feature-requests%23request-centered-large-mod).

 ## Live demo